New Yorkers

 Phyllis Diller, New Yorker.

-“Why does a woman work ten years to change a man, then complain he’s not the man she married?” ― Barbra Streisand, New Yorker
+“Why does a woman work ten years to change a man, then complain he’s not the man she married?• Barbra Streisand, New Yorker

-Well, I came near to blows.
+I lifted (the lightest) one by the neck.
 They were confused, surprised, apologetic.
-“Hey, this is dinner table conversation in The Bronx.
+“Hey, you should hear me talk about my mother!”.
 You want a cigarette?
 You want we talk about the Leibowitzers?’

-I married aNew Yorker!
+I married a New Yorker!

-However, they, I’ll admit, do take some getting used to.
+They do take some getting used to.

 And then there is Donald Trump